Essential Tools for Independent Beauty Professionals: Your Guide to Success

 - Leticia Davis

-Stepping into booth or suite rental life is a big move—and an empowering one.
+Stepping into booth or suite rental life is a significant and empowering move.
 As an independent beauty professional, you’re not just a stylist, barber, or esthetician anymore—you’re also the boss.
-And like any business owner, having the right tools can make or break your success.
+Like any business owner, having the right tools can make or break your success.
 Whether you’re renting space by the month or running a full-time suite, here are 5 must-have tools to help you grow your brand and build a thriving beauty business.

 1. Online Booking System